quantiota/AI-Agent-Lab/docs/tasks/ml-internship/1-getting-started.md

 ### Project Overview

 The **AI Agent Lab** is a platform for processing live data streams, particularly focused on financial market data, with the integration of machine learning (ML) models.
-Your primary task will be to create sets of Jupyter notebooks that process live market data and analyze it using machine learning algorithms, while utilizing SQL queries for technical analysis from the database.
+Your primary task will be to create sets of Jupyter notebooks that process live market data and analyze it using machine learning algorithms, while utilizing SQL queries from the database for technical analysis indicators.

 ### Internship Role and Responsibilities

-You will focus on developing notebooks that process and analyze live data streams, replacing the TA-Lib Python package with SQL query-based indicators for technical analysis.
+You will focus on developing notebooks that process and analyze live data streams, utilizing SQL query-based indicators for technical analysis.
 The notebooks should provide users with a streamlined workflow for real-time analysis of market data.
 Your specific responsibilities include:

 1. **Data Stream Processing Notebooks:**
    - Create notebooks that handle live data streams (e.g., stock prices, cryptocurrency).